ugniusado/Mario/README.md

 Did not succeed creating goal pole, so i tried makin the UI, which I succeeded

-1.modified the code (ScoreManager.cs)
+1. modified the code (ScoreManager.cs)

-2.Added TextMeshPro UI
+2. Added TextMeshPro UI

-3.Generated Mario font asset, so the font would be usable with TextMeshPro
+3. Generated Mario font asset, so the font would be usable with TextMeshPro

-4.Adjusted the canvas position in the game
+4. Adjusted the canvas position in the game